Yaw-Dev/ParadiseBot/README.md

 # ParadiseBot
-Paradise is an upcoming Discord Moderation Bot with tons of features!
+Paradise is an upcoming Discord Moderation Bot with tons of features!<br>
+Invite to your server by clicking <a href="https://discord.com/oauth2/authorize?client_id=1050774601287860357&scope=bot+applications.commands&permissions=2199023255551">here!</a> (Active 24/7)
 <br><br>
 <h1>Features</h1>
 [ ] = Mandatory, { } = Optional<br>